 Final thoughts: How many years old is a classic car?

-If you are a lover of classic cars, you know there are significant time, money and emotional investments in those vehicles.
-Classic cars, antique cars and vintage cars bring a sweet nostalgia and sentimental value that often exceed their financial value to classic antique owners.
+If you are a lover of classic cars, you know there are significant time, financial and emotional investments in these vehicles.
+Classic cars, antique cars and vintage cars bring a sweet nostalgia and sentimental value that often exceed their financial value to classic antique and vintage and owners.
 They’re practically part of the family.

-Knowing whether or not your vehicle is a classic antique is important for more than just prestige.
+Knowing whether or not your vehicle is a classic, antique or vintage is important for more than just prestige.
 It may mean a classic car insurance policy is more suitable than a standard auto insurance policy.
-If you’re still not sure if your car is a classic, speak with your insurance company so they can help to ensure you’ve got the proper coverage.
+If you’re still not sure if your car is a classic, speak with your insurance company.
+They can help to ensure you have the proper coverage.

 Laura Longero